Pjuske/Masters-Thesis/README.md

 # Masters-Thesis
 Susanne &amp; Bjarke's masters thesis, written between April 2018 and December 2018.
 The defence were held in Aud 3, HCØ 20th December at 13:00.
 The event can be found [here](https://di.ku.dk/begivenhedsmappe/begivenheder-2018/msc-thesis-defence-susanne-truong-and-bjarke-kingo-iversen/ "Thesis event").
+Datasets used throughout the thesis can be found [here](https://drive.google.com/open?id=1Y70XEGTYEanZQQIzjNagRPLVIqzQaf8e "Datasets").

 ### Title: Optimizing Win Probability in Team Sports Using Data Analysis and Machine Learning